ranajit-jana/WAF-A-MoLE/README.md

 `pip install -r requirements.txt`

+## install the package locally
+from the root directory run the following command `pip3 install -e .` setup.py will be called and wafamole cli will be installed

 ## Sample Usage

 You can evaluate the robustness of your own WAF, or try WAF-A-MoLE against some example classifiers.